juancarlospaco/faster-than-requests/README.md

 **Arguments:**
 - `list_of_urls` the remote URLS, list type, required, the objects inside the list must be string type.

-**Returns:** List of responses, string type, all strings will be lowercased and striped.
+**Returns:**
+List of response bodies, `list` type, values of the list are string type, values of the list can be empty string, can be empty list.

 </details>